 The Company recognizes receivables predominately on sales of its CinnergenTM and private label ink products.
-For the three months ended July 31, 2010, the Company has not established an allowance for doubtful accounts as the Company currently deems all of its receivables as collectable.
+At January 31, 2011, the Company has not established an allowance for doubtful accounts as the Company currently deems all of its receivables as collectable.